ceshine/ceshine-hugo/content/post/20251221-pyo3-levenshtein-distance/index.md

 Notes:

-- The `rayon`, `once_cell`, and the `dashmap` dependencies are for the multi-threaded implementation.
-For the single-threaded implementation, `pyo3` is the single depencency needed.
+- The `rayon`, `once_cell`, and `dashmap` dependencies are for the multi-threaded implementation.
+For the single-threaded implementation, `pyo3` is the single dependency needed.
 - `cdylib` is required for the Python binding; `rlib` is required for running the Rust doctests.

-And here's the content my pyproject.toml file:
+And here are the contents of my pyproject.toml file:

 ```toml
 [project]